Q. How do I format my paper according to MLA style? What spacing and font should I use? What should my title page look like?

 A. Works Cited Basics

-It is very important to always cite any information that you use in your papers that comes from another source.
-Not only does this keep you from plagiarizing (which is a very serious offense that could result in you being expelled from the University), but it also tells readers where you found that information and it gives your writing and work more credibility.
-When you use other people's words and ideas to support your writing and opinions, it shows readers that you have read what other researchers have discovered about your topic, and it gives your writing and opinions more validity.
+It is very important to cite information used in your papers that comes from another source.
+Not only does this keep you from plagiarizing (which is a very serious offense that could result in you failing the assignment or even the course), but it also tells readers where you found that information and it gives your writing and work more credibility.

 Please watch this short video about Why Citations Matter